- Travel insurance

 - About us

 When you travel to mainland China, it’s a good idea to take out travel insurance.
-Just like with any trip abroad, there’s always the chance something may go awry.
+Just like with any trip abroad, there’s always the chance something may go wrong.
 If you’re unfortunate enough to need to make a claim, you could end up footing a huge bill without the right level of cover.

 There is no one number in China for all national emergencies, but dialling 112 on a mobile phone plays a bilingual message in English and Chinese about other accessible emergency numbers.
 The first number to call in an emergency is 110.
 This number is free and gets through to the Public Security Bureau, who handle most matters related to crime and safety.
-You can also text 12110.

 Here’s a list of public hospitals in the major Chinese cities: